Coyotes (film): Production

 Daggerhart, and Daniel Meers.
-It was produced by Nathan Klingher, Ford Corbett, and Joshua Harris for Gramercy Park Media, and Jib Polhemus for Source Management and Production.
+It was produced by Captone Studios, Nathan Klingher, Ford Corbett, and Joshua Harris for Gramercy Park Media, and Jib Polhemus for Source Management and Production.
+Funding was done by Magnetic Labs.
 Real-life couple Justin Long and Kate Bosworth were cast in the leading roles.
 Long initially declined the script due to his involvement with the short film Fur Babies for the horror anthology V/H/S/Beyond (2024).
 After Bosworth read the script, she encouraged him to reconsider it as a potential starring role.
 Mila Harris, Katherine McNamara, Brittany Allen, Keir O'Donnell, and Norbert Leo Butz co-star.
 Allen also composed the score.

-The film was financed by Capstone Studios and Magnetic Labs.
-Principal photography took place between November and December 2024 in Bogotá, Colombia.
+Financed by Capstone Studios and Magnetic Labs, principal photography took place between November and December 2024 in Bogotá, Colombia.

 Release

 In August 2025, Aura Entertainment acquired the U.S. distribution rights and released it on October 3, 2025.
 It had its world premiere at Fantastic Fest on September 20, 2025.
 The U.K. and Ireland rights were secured by Signature Entertainment.